 The University of Arizona is a large and diverse land grant Research 1 educational institution.
-The mission of the University of Arizona is to continuously improve how they educate and innovate so they can lead the way in developing adaptive problem-solvers capable of tackling our greatest challenges.
+Working together to expand human potential, explore new horizons and enrich life for all, the University of Arizona is continuously improving how they educate and innovate so they can lead the way in developing adaptive problem-solvers capable of tackling our greatest challenges.
 Core values include integrity, compassion, exploration, adaptation, inclusion, and determination.

 The University of Arizona (UA) is a premier, public research university.
 The National Science Foundation ranks the university in the top 4% of all U.S. universities in research and development expenditures with ranking of number 20 among public institutions and number 37 overall.
-The university tied for number 58 among public universities in the U.S. News & World Report's Best College 2024 rankings and tied for number 115 among all universities, public and private.
-In addition, the UA was ranked number 29 among the top 100 worldwide universities granted utility patents in 2022 according to the National Academy of Inventors with the university ranking 23rd among U.S. institutions and 13th among U.S. public universities.
+The university tied for number 52 among public universities in the U.S. News & World Report's Best College 2025 rankings and tied for number 109 among all universities, public and private.
+In addition, the University of Arizona is ranked number 31 in the world on the National Academy of Inventors' list of the top 100 worldwide universities granted utility patents in 2024.

 In 2018, the University of Arizona earned the designation of Hispanic-Serving Institution (HSI) from the U.S. Department of Education for its success in the enrollment of Hispanic students.
 The Higher Education Research and Development (HERD) survey ranked the university number 3 among schools with high Hispanic enrollment.
-In the U.S. News & World Report's Best College 2024 rankings, the university is number 14 among all colleges and universities that are designated as Hispanic-Serving Institutions and number 25 among state flagship universities.
+In the U.S. News & World Report's Best College 2025 rankings, the university is number 12 among all colleges and universities that are designated as Hispanic-Serving Institutions and number 23 among state flagship universities.

 We respectfully acknowledge the University of Arizona is on the land and territories of Indigenous peoples.
 Today, Arizona is home to 22 federally recognized tribes, with Tucson being home to the O'odham and the Yaqui.
-Committed to diversity and inclusion, the University strives to build sustainable relationships with sovereign Native Nations and Indigenous communities through education offerings, partnerships, and community service.
+The University strives to build sustainable relationships with sovereign Native Nations and Indigenous communities through education offerings, partnerships, and community service.